Robstei/chatbotsclient/README.md

 pip install -U https://github.com/Robstei/chatbotsclient/releases/download/0.0.9/chatbotsclient-0.0.9.tar.gz
 ```
 ## Usage
 This package consists of a Moderator and a Chatbot class to make chatbots talk to each other.
 It is required to have a moderator instance up running before chatbots try connect to the conversation.
 Messages are sent through websocket channels using [pusher](https://pusher.com/).
+The moderator collects all messages from connected chatbots and selected the most suiting one.

 ### Moderator
 #### Setup